-Note that in some cases, the posted versions are unpublished drafts that still are (or were) actively in the editing phase.
+Note that in some cases the posted versions are unpublished drafts that still are (or were) actively in the editing phase.
 Please do not repost without permission, and please make sure you rely on the most up-to-date or published version.
-Sometimes I take papers down to comply with journal submission guidelines.
+Sometimes I take papers down to comply with journal submission guidelines or editorial policies.
 If you’d like a paper that isn’t accessible here, just send me an email.
-And the most up-to-date list is always my CV.
+And the most up-to-date list and citation information is always on my CV.

-Current Drafts in Progress, Committed, or Under Review
+Article Drafts in Progress, in Production, or Under Review

 - “Temporal Discounting in Psychology and Philosophy: Four Proposals for Mutual Research Aid” for Temporal Asymmetries in Philosophy and Psychology.
 Oxford University Press.

 - “Teaching Evil.” for Christian Philosophy: Conceptions, Continuations and Challenges.
-Oxford: Oxford University Press Forthcoming.
+Oxford: Oxford University Press.
+2019.

 - “Personal Volatility” for Philosophical Issues (supplement to Nous) 2017.